ryanstout/pawnee/docs/GUIDE.md

 		bundle exec pawnee yourgemname setup --servers something.com

-Or they can be setup in the [config.yml file]().
+Or they can be setup in the [config.yml file](https://github.com/ryanstout/pawnee#config-file).

 ## Actions

-Since Pawnee is build on thor, we can use any of the thor actions
+Since Pawnee is build on thor, we can use any of the [thor actions](https://github.com/wycats/thor/wiki/Actions) inside our class.
+Pawnee includes a gem called thor-ssh (which was written for pawnee) that extends thor and allows a .destination_connection to be set on any thor class.  .destination_connection is automatically setup for any task if the servers option is set (again, either from the command line or in the config.yml file)  When destination_connection is set, any of the actions will use the local machine for the source, and the destination machine for the destination.

+So running something like the following:

+		copy_file('templates/test.txt', '/home/ubuntu/test.txt')

+Would copy the file from templates/test.txt (in the gem) to /home/ubuntu/test.txt on the remote server (or servers if multiple servers were passed in)

+**note**: in the current system, if multiple servers are passed in, the task is simply run once for each server.

+thor-ssh also provides two methods for running any command:

+ #run and #exec

+ #run will log the command being run, #exec will not